KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 | XR_TYPE_EVENT_DATA_SESSION_STATE_CHANGED          | The application has changed its lifecycle state.                               |
 +---------------------------------------------------+--------------------------------------------------------------------------------+

 As described in the table above, most events are transparent in their intentions and how the application should react to them.
-For the ``XR_TYPE_EVENT_DATA_INSTANCE_LOSS_PENDING`` state, the application may want to try re-creating the ``XrInstance`` in a loop, and after the specified ``lossTime``, until it can create a new instance successfully.
+For the ``XR_TYPE_EVENT_DATA_INSTANCE_LOSS_PENDING`` state, the application may want to try re-creating the :openxr_ref:`XrInstance` in a loop, and after the specified ``lossTime``, until it can create a new instance successfully.
 ``XR_TYPE_EVENT_DATA_INTERACTION_PROFILE_CHANGED`` and ``XR_TYPE_EVENT_DATA_REFERENCE_SPACE_CHANGE_PENDING`` are used for updating how the user interacts with the application and whether a new space change has been detected respectively.

 2.3.2 XrSessionState